vlasscontreras/php-trainer/README.md

 ### Databases and SQL

 PHP interacts with databases via drivers.
-It includes the MySQL driver called `mysqli` (the `i` at the end standing for _improved_), which is the remplacement for `mysql` and introduces features such as prepared statements.
+It includes the MySQL driver called `mysqli` (the `i` at the end standing for _improved_), which is the replacement for `mysql` and introduces features such as prepared statements.

 You can create your own driver by using PHP's PDO (PHP Data Objects) abstraction layer.